Mobile Casinos Top Rated

 New Statistics from the Gambling Commission about Mobile Casinos

 Throughout 2016 the UKGC conducted multiple surveys, interviewing over 8,000 participants to chart the nation’s shifting gambling behaviour.
 On one hand, the reticent, slightly backward-thinking casino operator, or software developer, would take comfort in the conclusion that 55% of online gamblers do so on a laptop.
 That is still some way ahead of the 43% of online gamblers who use their mobile phone or tablet.
-They could argue quite comfortably that, as long as a decent majority of online gamblers are doing so on a desktop platform, then what is the harm in focusing on the largest demographic?
+They could argue quite comfortably that, as long as a decent majority of online gamblers are doing so on a desktop platform, then what is the harm in focussing on the largest demographic?

 Those businesses need a new pair of specs because damn, that’s short-sighted.